jacobwilliams/vibehdf5/README.md

 - **Plot Persistence**: All plot configurations stored in HDF5 and restored when reopening files
 - **Export Filtered Data**: Drag-and-drop CSV export includes only filtered rows
 - **Filter Management**: Configure, clear, and view active filters with real-time table updates
-- **Independent Settings**: Each CSV group maintains its own filters and plot configurations
+- **Independent Settings**: Each CSV group maintains its own filters, sort configurations, and plot configurations

 ### ✏️ **Content Management**
 - **Add Files**: Import individual files into the HDF5 archive via toolbar or drag-and-drop